wizmo2/squeezelite-esp32/README.md

 ```
 Default and only "host" is 1 as others are used already by flash and spiram.
 The optional "miso" (MasterInSlaveOut) parameter is only used when SPI bus is bi-directional and shared with other peripheral like ethernet, gpio expander.
 Note that "data" can also be named "mosi" (MasterOutSlaveIn).
 ### DAC/I2S
 The NVS parameter "dac_config" set the gpio used for i2s communication with your DAC.
-You can define the defaults at compile time but nvs parameter takes precedence except for SqueezeAMP and A1S where these are forced at runtime.
-Syntax is
+You can define the defaults at compile time but nvs parameter takes precedence except for named configurations
 ```
 bck=<gpio>,ws=<gpio>,do=<gpio>[,mck=0|1|2][,mute=<gpio>[:0|1][,model=TAS57xx|TAS5713|AC101|I2S][,sda=<gpio>,scl=<gpio>[,i2c=<addr>]]
 ```
 if "model" is not set or is not recognized, then default "I2S" is used.
 The option "mck" is used for some codecs that require a master clock (although they should not).
-By default GPIO0 is used as MCLK and only recent builds (none as or 2023/05/15) can use 1 or 2.
+By default GPIO0 is used as MCLK and only recent builds (post mid-2023) can use 1 or 2.
 Also be aware that this cannot coexit with RMII Ethernet (see ethernet section below).
 I2C parameters are optional and only needed if your DAC requires an I2C control (See 'dac_controlset' below).
 Note that "i2c" parameters are decimal, hex notation is not allowed.

 So far, TAS57xx, TAS5713, AC101, WM8978 and ES8388 are recognized models where the proper init sequence/volume/power controls are sent.
 For other codecs that might require an I2C commands, please use the parameter "dac_controlset" that allows definition of simple commands to be sent over i2c for init, power, speakder and headset on and off using a JSON syntax:
 ```json